-Accounting Officer (in relation to a municipality) means the municipal official referred to in Accounting Officer section 60 of the MFMA (2003); and include a person acting as the accounting officer Act or MFMA Means the Local Government: Municipal Finance Management Act, 2003 Act of MITWIA (Act No. 56 of 2003) Circular 62 means communication from National Treasury by means of a Circular to enhance compliance and accountability to SCM Regulations and the MFMA of 2003 01 2005 Construction means the Construction Industry Development Board (CIDB), a national Industry body established by an Act of Parliament (Act 38 of 2000) to oversee the Development Board sustainability and growth of construction enterprises across the country (CIDB) ~ Contract means the agreement that results from the acceptance of a bid by the Municipality (mutual agreement) Contract Alteration means changing technical writing or input errors to the agreement of the contract without changing the scope of contract. agreement of the conduct without enanging the scope of conduct.
-Contract means changing the scope, nature, duration, purpose or objective of the Amendment agreement or contract (In context of Circular 62 and section 116 (3) of the MFMA) Contract Champion means the official within a specific department, responsible for all day to day activities (including performance management and dispute resolution) during the life cycle of the contract (with delegated powers to perform this function) Contract means the holistic term of all role players involved in an agreement Management (SLA/SDA) or contract and include the; SCM contract manager, contract owner, contract champion and supplier SCM Contract means the SCM official responsible for monitoring, regulating and reporting Manager on all contract related activities as set out in Section 116 of the MFMA manager on an contract related activities as set out in Section 110 of the MITMA L
+Accounting Officer (in relation to a municipality) means the municipal official referred to in section 60 of the MFMA (2003); and include a person acting as the accounting officer Act or MFMA Means the Local Government: Municipal Finance Management Act, 2003 (Act No. 56 of 2003) Circular 62 means communication from National Treasury by means of a Circular to enhance compliance and accountability to SCM Regulations and the MFMA of 2003 Construction means the Construction Industry Development Board (CIDB), a national Industry body established by an Act of Parliament (Act 38 of 2000) to oversee the Development Board sustainability and growth of construction enterprises across the country (CIDB) Contract means the agreement that results from the acceptance of a bid by the Municipality (mutual agreement) Contract Alteration means changing technical writing or input errors to the agreement of the contract without changing the scope of contract.
+Contract means changing the scope, nature, duration, purpose or objective of the Amendment agreement or contract (In context of Circular 62 and section 116 (3) of the MFMA) Contract Champion means the official within a specific department, responsible for all day to day activities (including performance management and dispute resolution) during the life cycle of the contract (with delegated powers to perform this function) Contract means the holistic term of all role players involved in an agreement Management (SLA/SDA) or contract and include the; SCM contract manager, contract owner, contract champion and supplier SCM Contract means the SCM official responsible for monitoring, regulating and reporting Manager on all contract related activities as set out in Section 116 of the MFMA